Honey Bees and German Honey

 From an overall economic perspective, the pollination performance of the honey bee exceeds the economic value of its honey production tenfold.

-For human well-being
+For the well-being of humans

-Honey is much more than just a sweet spread
+Honey is much more than just a sweet spread.

-More than 180 ingredients make honey a valuable helper for the human organism
+More than 180 ingredients make honey a valuable helper for the human organism.

-With its numerous minerals and trace elements, honey supports the human organism in coping with its daily tasks
+With its numerous minerals and trace elements, honey supports the human organism in coping with its daily tasks.

-The natural product is of central importance
+The natural product is of central importance here.

-Only when honey is treated as gently as possible does it unfold its full effect
+Only when honey is treated as gently as possible does it unfold its full effect.

-The fructose and glucose are immediately converted into energy and promote performance
+The fructose and glucose are immediately converted into energy and promote performance.

-In this way, honey makes an important contribution to general well-being
+In this way, honey makes an important contribution to general well-being.

 German beekeeping at a glance

-Around 90,000 female and male beekeepers in Germany look after nearly 800,000 bee colonies
+Around 90,000 beekeepers in Germany look after nearly 800,000 bee colonies.

-With at least 30 – 40,000 bees per colony, this means that many billions of bees are active every day during the growing season
+With at least 30 – 40,000 bees per colony, this means that many billions of bees are active every day during the growing season.

-About 80 percent of all native flowering plants are pollinated by honey bees
+About 80 percent of all native flowering plants are pollinated by honey bees.

-To collect the nectar for one pound of honey, the honey bee covers a distance equivalent to three times the circumference of the earth
+To collect the nectar for one pound of honey, the honey bee covers a distance equivalent to three times the circumference of the earth.

-Domestic bees cover only 20 – 25 percent of the total honey demand in Germany, as every German consumes an average of around 1.4 kilograms of honey per year
+Domestic bees cover only 20 – 25 percent of the total honey demand in Germany, as every German consumes an average of around 1.4 kilograms of honey per year.

-We all benefit from the industrious activity of honey bees – either directly by enjoying Genuine German Honey, or indirectly by delighting in the beauty and diversity of nature
+We all benefit from the industrious activity of honey bees – either directly by enjoying Genuine German Honey, or indirectly by delighting in the beauty and diversity of nature.

 Beekeeping is important for the natural balance in the federal states of Germany.